oracle-quickstart/oci-cloudnative/deploy/complete/docker-compose/README.md

 ## Connecting to Oracle Cloud Infrastructure Services when running locally

 Where relevant, you can configure the container images to leverage cloud services as well.
-For instance, you can configure the locally runnin application to read and write data on to an Oracle ATP database.
+For instance, you can configure the locally running application to read and write data on to an Oracle ATP database.

 ### Prerequisites